scottzach1/Project-Beans/project_requirement/project-requirement.md

 ## 1. Introduction

-Rockets ranging from NASAs Saturn V to an amateur rocket enthusiasts first rocket, stability is a desirable.
+Rockets ranging from NASAs Saturn V to an amateur's first model rocket require stability in order to perform as intended.
 The method in which stable flight is achieved varies to a large degree, but can be divided into two basic categories.
-The most common being passively stabilised rockets.
-These maintain a stable flight due to passive aerodynamic features, an example being fins that give the rocket a stabilising rotation (similar to the effect of rifling on a bullet).
+The most common being passively stabilized rockets.
+These maintain a stable flight due to passive aerodynamic features, an example being fins that give the rocket a stabilizing rotation (similar to the effect of rifling on a bullet).
 The simplicity of a passive system is appealing but any error introduced to the system can cause an unwanted flight trajectory.
-Some examples of sources of error include, unexpected wind or a fin of differing size that is not accounted for.
+Some examples of such errors include, unexpected wind or differences in fin sizes which are not accounted for in the design.
 The second category is an active control system.
 Onboard electronics can be used to achieve active course correction.
-Error in the rocket's trajectory can be mitigated in a way that passive systems cannot.
+Error in the rocket's trajectory can then be mitigated in a way that passive systems cannot.
 The drawbacks of this are the complexity and large overhead introduced when constructing the rocket.

 Our customer has plans to eventually launch a rocket from a weather balloon at approximately 70,000ft.
-This will require an active control system.
-Therefore, this project aims to implement an active control system.
+This application requires the use of an active control system.
 Existing off-the-shelf avionics packages for amateur rocketry enthusiasts are available, however, do not meet the full requirements of our customer.
-This is due to limited functionality and the need for software to be open source to allow for further development of the package down the track.
-This project aims to improve on a previous design, completed in 2018.
-This project will run in parallel with two additional projects (mission control and simulation) to provide the customer with a comprehensive solution.
+This is due to limited functionality and the need for software to be open source to allow for further development of the package at a later date.
+In conjunction with implementing an active control system this project also aims to improve on a previous design provided by a team in 2018.
+This project will also be running in parallel with two additional projects (mission control and simulation) to provide the customer with a comprehensive solution.

 ### Client